PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Evaluation

-However, as can be seen from the results, the motion compensation version (PL-EIO+) does not have effective improvements in different sequences, especially in the aggressive motion, which might be caused by the bias of the IMU measurements in aggressive motion.
-On the other hand, unlike most of the EIO works \cite{GWPHKU:Event-based-visual-inertial-odometry} \cite{GWPHKU:ETH-EVIO} \cite{GWPHKU:Ultimate-SLAM} only work on 30 HZ event stream, the rate of the event stream in this evaluation is higher (60HZ in DAVIS346 and 50 HZ in DVXplorer).
-This might lead to less time difference in the same event stream, so the function of our motion compensation algorithm on the event stream is limited.
-We also found that the motion compensation for event streams might not a good option for the high-resolution event cameras since the balance between calculation amount and performance improvement.
-Furthermore, we also evaluate our PL-EVIO, although the image-aid one has significant performance improvement in most of the sequence, it performs worse in dark environments (such as \textit{vicon\_dark1} and \textit{vicon\_dark2}) than the PL-EIO.
-This might be caused by the deterioration of the point-based image feature tracking in dark environments.
+Regarding the proposed motion compensation algorithm, as evident from the results, the motion compensation version (PL-EIO+) does not exhibit significant enhancements across various sequences, particularly in scenarios involving aggressive motion.
+This outcome could potentially stem from biases present in the IMU during such aggressive motion.
+On the other hand, in this evaluation, the event stream rate is 60Hz for DAVIS346 and 50Hz for DVXplorer.
+Such high frequencies may lead to reduce time differences within the same event stream, this could potentially be another reason for the limited effectiveness of our motion compensation algorithm.
+Additionally, we observe that motion compensation for event streams may not be an optimal choice for high-resolution event cameras due to the trade-off between computational burden and performance improvement.

-It is worth mentioning that the Ultimate-SLAM is just for reference since we do not deeply fine-tune the parameters for different sequences (no-failed is not easy).
+It is worth mentioning that the Ultimate-SLAM is just for reference since we do not deeply fine-tune the parameters for different sequences (being failure-free is difficult).
 Since the illumination would change greatly in our dataset, and it is very difficult for Ultimate-SLAM to choose a certain stationary threshold to integrate the event stream into the edge image.
-We have tried our best to fine-tune the parameters of Ultimate-SLAM in sequence \textit{vicon\_hdr3} to achieve good performance and use the same parameters to evaluate the other sequences.
+We have tried our best to fine-tune the parameters of Ultimate-SLAM in sequence \textit{vicon\_hdr3} to achieve good performance and use the same parameters to evaluate other sequences.
 This also shows that the generalization ability to integrate the event streams into the edge-image for VIO is pretty bad since the number of triggered events depends on many factors, including the resolution of the camera, the texture of the sense, the illumination, etc.